Home | Browse Topics | Immigration & refugees | Immigration | Family violence, vulnerable migrants, and other special visa policies

 Your statutory declaration needs to say that you have experienced family/domestic violence.

 The two declarations from professionals need to state that they are satisfied that family/domestic violence has occurred.
-Immigration NZ has nominated specific professionals as the right people to make these declarations: these are social workers, doctors, nurses, psychologists, counsellors, and experienced Women’s Refuge or Shakti staff.
+Immigration NZ has nominated specific professionals as the right people to make these declarations: these are social workers, doctors, nurses, psychologists, counsellors, and experienced Women’s Refuge staff.

 Special residence category in family/domestic violence cases